cls-cdema/cls-deployment/README.md

-# CLS Phase 1 Server setup instruction (Fresh Installation)
+# CLS Phase 1: Fresh Installation

  1. Clone repository and set permission for setup script. each setup script can be checked against a texteditor before setting permissions.